Ransaka/Ransaka/Ransaka's Blog/Building CRNN model for Sinhala OCR.md

 ## Feature vectors, feature maps and image patches

 Perhaps you needed clarification on these three, as I often used them in the explanation.
 Here's the explanation.
-Image patches are horizontal, vertical, or a combination of both image segments, as shown in Fig. That has nothing to do with this CRNN model.
+Image patches are horizontal or vertical (or a combination of both) image segments, as shown in Fig. That has nothing to do with this CRNN model.
 I only used it in the article to get the reader used to the concept of CRNN.
 However, feature maps and feature vectors deserve more explanation because they are major components of CRNN architecture.

 ## Feature maps